 The latest science warns that the window for preventing the most catastrophic global warming is closing fast.
-A seemingly small difference — just half a degree Celsius — can intensify the effects.
+But we have a crucial opportunity to slow the rate of warming right now, even as we continue the transition to clean energy as quickly as possible.

-The oil and gas industry is a leading source.
+The oil and gas industry is a leading source of methane emissions.
 From remote wellheads to gas utility lines, companies release at least 75 million metric tons a year — enough gas to produce electricity for all of Africa twice over.

 Extensive research led by EDF suggests that oil and gas methane emissions in the U.S. are 60% higher than official EPA estimates.